rebelsky/csc207c/_mps/aacs.md

 ```
 [ ] Passes all **E** tests.
 [ ] Passes all **E** scripts.
+    [ ] Correctly switches to the default screen.
+    [ ] Correctly adds an image to a subcategory.
+    [ ] Correctly adds an image to the top-level category.
+    [ ] Correctly add an image to a new empty category.
+    [ ] Correctly saves the updated configuration.
 [ ] All (or most) repeated code has been factored out into individual
     methods.
 [ ] All or most variable names are appropriate.